n8willis/opentype-shaping-documents/opentype-shaping-hangul.md

 font includes a glyph for the corresponding Hangul Syllables codepoint.
 If the glyph is present, the shaping engine can render it and proceed directly to stage six without further work.
-If the glyph is not present, the shaping engine must proceed to stage four
+If the glyph is not present, the shaping engine must proceed to stage four.

 The other syllable types involve jamo, and each syllable must be examined to determine if it composes into a codepoint in the Hangul